 Reporting from the DNO’s shows that actual intervention rates over the past 18 months range from between 3% to 7%.
 Therefore, there is the potential for between 1% and 5% of interventions would not fall under the agreed network SLA regime.
 The SLA has limited effect with the DNOs generally released from their obligations in every month.

 The original legal drafting of the network SLA arrangements under DCP 153 only released the DNO’s from their obligations where the aggregate forecasts of smart meter roll out exceeded an agreed percentage and was not linked to the actual number of interventions reported.
-We believe this is reasonable as suppliers have some control over the accuracy of their forecasts but have no control of the actual number of interventions reported as this can be dependent on a number of factors outside of their control i.e. age of network, customer damage etc.
+The proposer of DCP 297 believes this is reasonable as suppliers have some control over the accuracy of their forecasts but have no control of the actual number of interventions reported as this can be dependent on a number of factors outside of their control i.e. age of network, customer damage etc.

-All customers who require a network intervention should have reasonable expectation of when the DNO will attend and the DNOs have been provided funding to deliver this.
+All customers and / or Suppliers who require a network intervention should have a reasonable expectation of when the DNO will attend and the DNOs have been provided funding to deliver this.
 This change therefore seeks to remove the cap on the percentage of actual interventions that benefit from the SLA by linking the release clause to the accuracy of supplier forecasts.

 How?